-Have you worked with a student who you constantly drew you into a power struggle?
-Ever had a student who seemed to be able to push exactly the buttons that upset you or someone else in your classroom?
+In need of interventions for defiant behavior?
+Have you worked with a student who used negative behaviors to constantly draw you into a power struggle?
+Ever had a student who seemed to be able to find different ways to push exactly the buttons that upset you or someone else in your classroom?
 Or a student who wouldn’t back down when you gave him a direction he didn’t like?

-Think about a student who refuses a direction.
+Think about a student with non-compliant behavior who refuses a direction.
 You tell him to get his math done.
 He says, “No.” You tell him he will lose choice time, and he says, “Fine!”
-And you find yourself arguing with him and trying to think of what else you can do to get him to do what you want.
+And you find yourself arguing with him and trying to think of what else you can do to get him to do the desired behavior.
 You feel like now that you’ve insisted, you have to follow through.
-So you find the argument escalating until he may actually say, “I’m not going to and you can’t make me!”
-And let’s face it...you probably can’t.
+So you find the argument and problematic behavior escalating until he may actually say, “I’m not going to and you can’t make me!”
+And let’s face it…you probably can’t.

-Yep, I think we’ve all had that student.
+Yep, I think we’ve all had that student that displays oppositional behavior towards authority figures and peers.
 Or more than one.
-And sometimes we (or others in our class) feel that they can’t back down once a power struggle starts.
+And sometimes we (or others in our class) feel that they can’t back down or not impose a negative consequence once a power struggle starts.
 You’ll hear some behaviorists and teachers say, “you can’t give in to him.”

 Power Struggles: What I’ve Learned

-But here’s what I’ve learned after working with these students for many years (and reading the literature about them as well).
-It is possible to “win” a power struggle, the price isn’t always worth it.
+But here’s what I’ve learned after working with these students for many years (and reading the literature and clinical studies about them as well).
+It is possible to “win” a power struggle, but the price for winning these behavior problems isn’t always worth it.

 Yes, you can hold your ground and possibly get the student to bow to your will.
-In some of our cultural discipline systems, we think of this as gaining the student’s respect.
+In some of our cultural discipline systems in the school setting, we think of this as gaining the student’s respect.
 But really all we are teaching him is that someone has power over him.
 We haven’t taught him to be more independent.
 We haven’t taught him to follow adult directions.
 We’ve taught him that he has to do what YOU say because you have power over him.
-It’s probably not going to do much for his trust in you either.
+These types of interventions for defiant behavior are probably not going to do much for his trust in you either.

 More likely though, power struggles lead to the teacher “losing” and this student winning.
 And here’s why…you have other things to do and the student doesn’t.
 You have other students to attend to and teach and the student just needs to wait you out.